Ivan Sechenov: Biography

-Sechenov's major interest was neurophysiology (the structure of the brain).
-He showed that brain activity is linked to electric currents and developed an interest in electrophysiology.
+One of Sechenov's primary interests was neurophysiology (the structure of the brain).
+He demonstrated that brain activity is linked to electric currents, and developed an interest in electrophysiology.
 Among his discoveries was the cerebral inhibition of spinal reflexes.
 He also maintained that chemical factors in the environment of the cell are of great importance.

-From 1856–1862 Sechenov studied and worked in Europe in laboratories of Mueller, du Bois-Reymond, von Helmholtz (Berlin), Felix Hoppe-Seyler (Leipzig), Ludwig (Vienna), and Claude Bernard (Paris).
+From 1856 to 1862, Sechenov studied and worked in Europe in the laboratories of Müller, Emil du Bois-Reymond, Hermann von Helmholtz in Berlin, Felix Hoppe-Seyler in Leipzig, Ludwig in Vienna, and Claude Bernard in Paris.

-Like several other Russian scientists of the period Sechenov was often in conflict with the tsarist government and conservative colleagues, but he did not emigrate.
-In 1866, the censorship committee in St. Petersburg attempted judicial procedures accusing Sechenov of spreading materialism and of "debasing of Christian morality".
+Like several other Russian scientists of the period, Sechenov often came into conflict with the tsarist government and conservative colleagues, but he did not emigrate.
+In 1866, the censorship committee in Saint Petersburg attempted judicial procedures, accusing Sechenov of spreading materialism and of "debasing of Christian morality".

 Impact

-Sechenov's work laid the foundations for the study of physiology, reflexes, neurology, animal and human behaviour, and neuroscience.
-He also was noticed by Russian psychologists for his essays in psychology and the need of objectivist approach.
+Sechenov's work was foundational across many fields, including physiology, reflexes, neurology, animal and human behaviour, and neuroscience.
+He also was noticed by Russian psychologists for his essays in support of an objectivist approach to psychology.
 Sechenov influenced Pavlov, many Russian physiologists and Vladimir Nikolayevich Myasishchev, when the Institute of Brain and Psychic Activity was set up in 1918.

 For some he was influential to Bekhterev but this may be argued as many schools in psychology and physiology date Bekhterev as a Russian scientist much earlier than Pavlov and Sechenov.

 Sechenov also authored the Russian classic, Reflexes of the Brain, which introduced electrophysiology to neurophysiology at laboratories and in medical education.